CSCfi/csc-user-guide/docs/cloud/dbaas/web-interface.md

 1.   `Instance name` - What ever you want to name the instance.
 2.   `Volume size` - How much disk space you will need for your database.
 If you just want to test the DBaaS then 1 GiB is probably enough.
 To increase the disk size later downtime is require for the Database.
 If you already know how much data you will use then it is easy to estimate how big volume you need.
 3.   `Volume type` - This can be left empty.
 4.   `Datastore` - What type of database you want.
-It is recommend to use the latest version of your prefered database, if you don't have a specific reason for using an older version.
-PostgreSQL is the only avialbale database at the moment.
+It is recommend to use the latest version of your preferred database, if you don't have a specific reason for using an older version.
+PostgreSQL is the only available database at the moment.
 5.   `Flavor` - How big database instances you want.
-For small usecases the `standard.small` is probably enough if you later find out that it is not big enough you can always change it later.
+For small use cases the `standard.small` is probably enough if you later find out that it is not big enough you can always change it later.
 Changing flavor will require downtime.
 6.   `Locality` - Is not needed.
-In the future DBaaS will support clusterd database and at that point anti-affinity should be the prefered option in most cases.
+In the future DBaaS will support clustered database and at that point anti-affinity should be the preferred option in most cases.

 On the next page `Database access`

 7. `Is public` - You need to check the public checkbox.
-8. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-address you need to seperate them by a comma `,` .
+8. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-address you need to separate them by a comma `,` .

 You don't need to use the `Intialize Databases` tab.
 It is not recommended to create an admin user.